Coresignal logo

 How to enrich CRM data

 Avoiding the aforementioned issues is what makes CRM data enrichment important.
-The question remains, how should you go about enriching your CRM data?
+The question remains: how should you go about enhancing your CRM data?
 There are two general directions you can take.

 Internal data collection